 When I have a bad asthma attack, it will usually take several hours before my voice comes back.
 So, I whisper.
 Which has an interesting effect on everyone around me.
 I will try to talk to my husband by whispering, and he will whisper back.
 I’ll say, “You don’t have to whisper just because I am whispering!”
 He'll respond with “Oh…..riiiiiight!”

-But, when I get sick – it’s a BIG problem.
-I had bronchitis this spring and knew it was time to see asthma doc and get some steroids.
+But, when I get sick – it’s a big problem.
+I had bronchitis this spring and knew it was time to see my asthma doc and get some steroids.
 But – how could I call and make a doctor’s appointment if I couldn’t speak?
 Hmm.

-Well, luckily Daughter was home, but they probably wouldn’t let a teenager make an appointment for her mom.
-So I had to pull up husband’s number and hand her my phone.
-Then I had to whisper instructions to Daughter to tell Hubby that I needed to call Asthma Doc and make an appointment.
+Well, luckily my daughter was home, but they probably wouldn’t let a teenager make an appointment for her mom.
+So I had to pull up my husband’s number and hand her my phone.
+Then I had to whisper instructions to my daughter to tell my husband that I needed to call the asthma doctor and make an appointment.

 Did you follow all of that?

-Then Hubby had to call my daughter and let me know when my appointment was scheduled.
+Then my husband had to call my daughter and let me know when my appointment was scheduled.

-It was fun trying to talk to Asthma Doc too!
-He also listened VERY carefully to everything I said.
+It was fun trying to talk to my asthma doc too!
+He also listened very carefully to everything I said.
 He had to – he couldn't hear so he had to stay close and really pay attention to everything I was trying to say.

 Has anyone else had this problem?
 And is it also your family's favorite time?
 When you lose your voice and can’t speak?!

 How often do you experience a shortage in your asthma medication?